HLasse/TextDescriptives/README.md

 To calculate one category at a time:
 ```
-# Otherwise, the following calculates one category at a time
 textdescriptives.basic_stats(en_test, lang = 'en')
 textdescriptives.readability(en_test, lang = 'en')
 textdescriptives.etymology(en_test, lang = 'en')